neuro4ml/neuro4ml.github.io/Week_9/1-Does_Work.md

 :alt: Microprocessor Connectome
 :align: center

 (A) MOS 6502 silicon die was examined under a visible light microscope (B) to build up an image mosaic (C) of the chip surface.
-Computer vision algorithms were used to identify metal and silicon regions (E) to detect transistors (F), (G) ultimately producing a complete accurate netlist of the processor (D).
-(See [paper](https://doi.org/10.1371/journal.pcbi.1005268))
+Computer vision algorithms were used to identify metal and silicon regions (E) to detect transistors (F), (G) ultimately producing a complete accurate netlist of the processor (D). {cite:p}`https://doi.org/10.1371/journal.pcbi.1005268`.
 ```

 So next, they simulate the microprocessor, and observe the activity patterns of it's transistors – much like a neuroscientist might record and analyze neural activity.